Last Updated on 07/10/2025

 Create customer profiles by categorizing your existing customers into three or four primary groups, such as industry or transaction size.

-Dive deeper to identify defining characteristics within these groups, such as who they are, their preferences, purchasing behaviors, and the information influencing their buying decisions.
+Dive deeper to identify the defining characteristics within these groups, such as who they are, their preferences, purchasing behaviors, and the information that influences their buying decisions.

 This is an opportunity to showcase your in-depth knowledge of your customers.
-Develop a detailed profile with demographic information like age, gender, profession, income, education, and location.
+Develop a detailed profile that includes demographic information such as age, gender, profession, income, education, and location.

 Additionally, understand the motivations behind their purchases, question why they would opt for your products, and identify potential factors that might deter them from choosing competitors.